Greeshma-C20084146/whack_a_mole-project/Readme.md

 For a more immersive experience, we used visually impressive CSS designs.

 # How to Play 🎮
-Click or tap on the moles as they appear in the holes.
+Click or tap on the moles as they appear from the holes.

 Score points by whacking as many moles as you can.